Climate Change Hike

-Examples include: the increase of southern butterflies and birds; changing moose numbers; the impact of trees on air quality, temperature, and potential flooding; the spread of pests and invasive plants; and more.
+Examples could include: the increase of southern butterflies and birds; changing moose numbers; the impact of trees on air quality, temperature, and potential flooding; the spread of pests and invasive plants; and more.

 This walk will take a hard look at the effects of climate change.
-Students will also experience the positive steps that can be taken to reduce carbon emissions and climate impacts.
+Students will also discover the positive steps that can be taken to reduce carbon emissions and climate impacts.
 If visiting a Mass Audubon wildlife sanctuary, this field trip will showcase how we are monitoring and mitigating climate stressors on people and wildlife.